jefmeijvis/old.jefmeijvis.com/content/006-sveltekit-api-endpoints.md

 tags : Sveltekit,API,endpoints
 ---

-## Sveltekit?
+## What?

 Sveltekit routing allows for precise control of the response by creating a “+server.js” file (or .ts).
-We can export a function for each of the HTTP verbs such as GET, POST, PUT, PATCH, etc..
+We can export a function for each of the [HTTP verbs such as GET, POST, PUT, PATCH](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), etc..
 This way, we’re able to create an API.
 All our code will run server-side, allowing us to access environment variables, the file system, a database, …
-## Sveltekits?
+## Why?
 Can you create an entire enterprise-grade standalone API using Sveltekit endpoints?
 Yes!
 Should you?
 Probably not.
 While it’s entirely possible, I feel like a few endpoints bundled together with your front-end code make more sense.
-## Sveltekitsssss
+## Creating the endpoints
 Let’s start by creating a file at src/routes/api/+server.ts For this example I’ll be using typescript, but a JavaScript equivalent is also equally possible.
 ### GET
 First we will export a function called GET.
 Each of the HTTP verbs is a possible function name that we can export at the endpoint file.